5 Simple Ways to Decrease Water Retention

 - An excessive amount of salt in your diet

-Whatever the case, we can do something to reduce our water retention.
-And, it’s both easy and minimally invasive.
+Whatever the case, you can do something to reduce water retention.
+Good news: it’s easy and simple to reduce water retention in your body.

 1. Walk for 45 minutes a day